The Doctor’s Examination

 - CT scan: A CT scan of the chest, head, abdomen, or pelvis, may be recommended if it is suspected that the melanoma has spread.
 A rotating x-ray beam takes a series of pictures of the body from many angles.
 A computer combines the information from all the pictures and makes a detailed, cross-sectional image of the body.
 Except for possible minor discomfort from the injection of intravenous dye to highlight certain tissues in the body that may otherwise be hard to see, this is a painless procedure.

 - MRI (magnetic resonance imaging): Like the CT scan, MRI is only used when it is suspected that the melanoma has spread.
 It may be recommended in place of a CT scan.
-The only difference is that the cross-sectional images of the body are created by magnetic fields instead of x-rays.
+The major difference is that the cross-sectional images of the body are created by magnetic fields instead of x-rays.
 MRI is particularly useful for looking at the brain, spinal cord, and examining specific areas in the bone.
 It may also be used if the results from other imaging tests are unclear or there is a concern about exposure to radiation.

 - PET scan (positron emission tomography): For a PET scan, radioactive glucose (a form of sugar) is injected into the body.
 Cancer cells usually absorb glucose more quickly than normal cells, so they may light up on the PET scan.
 However, since a number of normal body activities also use large amounts of glucose, false-positive results are fairly common and their results should be verified by other tests.
 Newer devices combine PET and CT scans.